pintoter/todo-list/README.md

 ---

 ## Getting started
-1. **Setting up environment variables (create a .env file in the project root) and set your own parameters like example:**
+1. **Create .env file with filename ".env" in the project root and setting up environment your own variables:**
 ```dotenv
 # Database
 export DB_USER = "user"